CommWebTeam/en_to_fr_mapper/README.md

 This idea could be used in reverse (restructuring an English document based on its French counterpart), but for the time being, the tool has some specific implementations that assume the translation is done from English to French.

 ## Part 1:
-Extract lists of the english and french contents from the old structures created by the Dreamweaver pastes (after slightly cleaning up their formatting using some functions from the [general Dreamweaver formatting tool](https://commwebteam.github.io/gen_dw_format/dreamweaver_paste_formatter/)).
+Extract lists of the English and French contents from the old structures created by the Dreamweaver pastes (after slightly cleaning up their formatting using some functions from the [general Dreamweaver formatting tool](https://commwebteam.github.io/gen_dw_format/dreamweaver_paste_formatter/)).

 This is done by replacing the html tags with newlines so that each content separated by tags is on its own line.
 All contents are trimmed of whitespace.
 For example, the string "&lt;p>x&lt;b>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;y&lt;/b>z&lt;/p>" creates a list with the following rows:
 - x
 - y
 - z

 Part 2 uses the indices of these lists to map values.
-For example, the 3rd value of the english list will map to the 3rd value of the french list.
+For example, the 3rd value of the English list will map to the 3rd value of the French list.
 If the old English document has the html

 &lt;p>x&lt;b>y&lt;/b>z&lt;/p>